msalemor/py-azfunc-evh-mongodb/README.md

 ### Azure Functions V1 vs V2

-- V1 functions depended on the function.json file for added configuration
+- V1 functions depended on the `function.json` file for added configuration like cardinality.
-- V2 functions rely on the function decorator (see cardinality below)
+- V2 functions rely on the signature decorator (see cardinality below).

 ### Cardinality